-Day 1 Archambault Grand Surprise anti fouling and small repairs
+Day 1 Archambault Grand Surprise anti fouling and small boat repairs

 We bought our Archambault Grand Surprise, called Samba, when she was 5 years old.
 After prurchasing the our new sailboat, I decided to give her a quick hull cleaning and two additional layers of anti fouling.
 This is normally a two days job, as we see later it ended up being a 3 week job!
 More about Samba here.